chinaphilip/openchatpaper/README.md

 ## Cooperation & Contributions

-Feel free to reach out for possible cooperations or Contributions! (yixinliucs at gmail.com)
+Feel free to reach out for possible cooperations or Contributions! (aauiuui@163.com)

 ## References